Captivated by colors at the American Art Museum

 12. Contemplate the exhibits at the Hirshhorn Museum.
 While some of the collection and installations may initially seem a bit sophisticated for children — many pieces have deeper meaning that is over their heads — they can still appreciate much of it on a visual level.
 Past exhibits like Suprasensorial and Ai Weiwei: According to What are good examples.
 And the current Yayoi Kusama: Infinity Mirrors is on view through May 14.

-13. Educate your crew on the African American History & Culture at one of DC’s newest museums and most remarkable attractions.
+13. Educate your crew on African American History & Culture at one of DC’s newest museums and most remarkable attractions.
 Admission is currently mostly by advanced timed tickets, but a limited number of same-day passes are available, too.
-This KFDC guide will help you naviate it all with kiddos.
+This KFDC guide will help you navigate it all with kiddos.

 At other local museums…